 Tomson Highway

-At age 30, he decided to describe what he saw, and felt that the theatre had traditions that were similar to the aboriginal cultural experience (oral history).
-His first work, The Rez Sisters , catapulted him into renown, and has been performed across the country and abroad (including in French by the Théâtre Populaire du Québec ).
-It won him a Dora Mavor Moore Award as did his next play, Dry Lips Oughta Move to Kapuskasing which also won the Chalmers Award (and was the first Canadian play given a commercial production at the Royal Alexandra Theatre .
+At age 30, Highway decided to describe what he saw, and felt that the theatre had traditions that were similar to the First Nations cultural experience and oral history.
+His first work, The Rez Sisters, was a critical and popular success: it has been performed across the country and abroad (including in French by the Théâtre Populaire du Québec.
+It won him a Dora Mavor Moore Award as did his next play,Dry Lips Oughta Move to Kapuskasing which also won the Chalmers Award (and was the first Canadian play given a commercial production at the Royal Alexandra Theatre.

 His musical, Rose, the third play in what Highway envisaged as a cycle of seven "Rez" plays, was produced in January 2000 by the University College Drama Program (affiliated with the University of Toronto).

-Discouraged by the difficulties attendant on play production, Highway concentrated his efforts on the writing of a novel, Kiss of the Fur Queen (1998), which has been acclaimed for its imaginative scope, and its uncompromising portrait of the sexual abuse of Native children in residential schools and the traumatic consequences.
+Discouraged by the difficulties attendant on play production, Highway concentrated his efforts on the writing of a novel, Kiss of the Fur Queen (1998), which has been acclaimed for its imaginative scope, and its uncompromising portrait of the sexual abuse of First Nations children in residential schools and the traumatic consequences.

 He has also published three beautifully illustrated children's books written in Cree and English.

-An archival collection on this subject is available at the LW Conolly Theatre Archives at the University of Guelph, Ontario.
+An archival collection on this subject is available at the L.W.
+Conolly Theatre Archives at the University of Guelph, Ontario.

-Last updated 2009-04-06
+Last updated 2021-05-19